sundeepbassi/The-Wellbeing-Retreat/README.md

  How the Font and the background colour were used on the site, one did research especially in relation to accessibily for people with visual impairment.

  In considering the typograhy font for the site the article on Canva was helpful in viewing a number of fonts displayed on various websites.
+Bebas Neue was initially chosen however this was changed to Manjari.
+The benefit of viewing the text in Google Fonts enabled one to see the diffence in appearance with both fonts.

-Bebas Neue was chosen because of the curviture and the shape appeared to be not too formal.
-At the same time considering it for a wellbeing project the font appeared to look somewhat wholistic and welcoming. contrast with montserrat was suggested to be best suited.
+  Manjari was chosen because of the curviture and the shape appeared to be not too formal.
+At the same time considering it for a wellbeing project the font appeared to look somewhat wholistic and welcoming.
+Google Font recommended Montserrat to compliment Manjari.

  One wanted to find typoghraphy and fonts that were both professional and had an aesthetic appeal.
 The Canva website showcased a number of fonts that created a good impression to the user.